-The major builds on the interdisciplinary core curriculum offered at Stony Brook Southampton.
+The major builds on the interdisciplinary sustainability core curriculum.
 Students will enroll in major-specific courses in their junior and senior year.
 As part of the preparation, students will work in teams with students enrolled in related majors to collaboratively solve problems.
 A design project is an essential part of the curriculum to provide real-world experience.
 Internships and independent research courses provide additional real-world experiences.
-Seniors are required to present their Design Project at an Annual Gathering of Researchers and Scholars on the Stony Brook Southampton campus.
+Seniors are required to present their Design Project at an Annual Gathering of Researchers and Scholars.

-Requirements for the Major and Minor in Environmental Design, Policy, and Planning (EDP) Requirements for the Major in Environmental Design, Policy, and Planning (EDP)
+Requirements for the Major and Minor in Environmental Design, Policy, and Planning (EDP)

-A. Required Foundation Courses for Major (35-37 credits)

-MAT 131-C or MAT 125-C Calculus
+- MAT 131 or MAT 125 Calculus

-ECO 108-F Introduction to Economics
+- ECO 108 Introduction to Economics

-SBC 111 Introduction to Sustainability
+- SBC 111 Introduction to Sustainability

-SBC 115 Introduction to Human Demography
+- SBC 115 Introduction to Human Demography

-ENV 115-E Chemistry, Life, Environment
+- ENV 115 Chemistry, Life, Environment

-SBC 113/114-E Physical Geography
+- SBC 113/SBC 114 Physical Geography

-ARS 154-D Foundations of Drawing

-AMS 201-C Quantitative analysis and Data Interpretation
+- SBC 117 Drawing for Design

+- AMS 102 Elements of Statistics

-SBC 201 Systems and Models
+- SBC 201 Systems and Models

-POL 102-F, 4 Introduction to American Government
+- POL 102 Introduction to American Government

-SBC 205 Introduction to Geospatial Analysis
+- SBC 205 Introduction to Geospatial Analysis

-SBC 206 Economics and Sustainability
+- SBC 206 Economics and Sustainability